michaelkongg1/hotel_revenue/README.md

-# 🏨 Hotel Revenue Analysis – SQL & Power BI
+# 🏨 Hotel Revenue Analysis

 This end-to-end project analyzes hotel booking data using **SQL** for data preparation and **Power BI** for interactive visualization.
 It follows a structured, portfolio-ready workflow to deliver actionable business insights.